saegl5/Gitea-Red/README.md

 # Gitea-Red

 Soft, lite red theme.
-Utilizes Gitea's default theme but with some colors from the Gitea-Red-Silver fork.
+Utilizes Gitea's default theme but with some colors and images from the Gitea-Red-Silver fork.
 Compatible with Dark Reader.
 If you miss the silver color, you can alternatively use Dark Reader to dim website colors.

 ## Directions